gitpod-io/gitpod-docs/doc/53_Editor.md

 # Editor Features

-In the following, we describe a set of useful editor features.
-They are usually provided by the Language Server and may not be available for all languages.
+In the following we describe a set of useful editor features.
+They are usually provided by the *language server* and may not be available for all languages.

 ### Format Document